Simon-0523/EEG_3StateClassification/readme.txt

 > $ pip3 install -r requirements.txt

+Unzip s01.zip and data_raw_state.zip, the s01.dat should in the .py file directory
 # Run the code

 To run the code for new training, please type the following command in the terminal:

 The overall EEG sample in s01.dat includes data: 477×4×15360 and label: 477.